 Is Amazon Retail Arbitrage Over in 2024?

-2024 has been a tough year for Amazon online and retail arbitrage sellers is an understatement.
+To say that 2024 has been a tough year for Amazon online and retail arbitrage sellers is an understatement.
 From Amazon fee changes negatively impacting sellers’ profits to the dreaded Section 3 account suspension, there is no denying that Amazon has already taken a different approach to manage the third-party sellers on its platform.

 And the writing is on the wall after the several announcements made in Amazon Accelerate 2024, Amazon emphasized heavily on how Amazon is supporting brand and private label sellers with AI and how advertising and fulfillment can help brands succeed in reeling in more customers.
 Even the new seller central updates that were revealed in this year’s event catered towards the brand owners, or sellers who directly buy from a brand owner with written consent to sell on Amazon.
 The new seller central updates have also brought a string of compliance document requirements that will be front-loaded in the product listing process which may be another hurdle for resellers.
 This raises the concern that we often hear from the reseller community: Is retail and online arbitrage still viable after 2024?